frconor-ebook/meditations/_posts/2025-03-06-the-anniversary-of-pope-franciss-election.md

 "Do we offer up sacrifices and renunciations that cost us a lot?
 Do we ask other people to pray and to offer periods of work and small mortifications for the Roman Pontiff?

-"Do we spread his teachings, which are the doctrine of Christ, and defend them when they are attacked in the media or in private conversations?
+"Do we spread his teachings, which are the doctrine of Christ, and defend them when they are attacked in the media or in private conversations?"

 This week, the Holy Father is going to Iraq.
 We can accompany him along that journey.
 He is breaking new ground, going to countries that perhaps no Pope has ever gone before, visiting small minorities of Catholics in those countries.